ChessGame1900/cpu-emulator-in-c/README.md

 Hello!
 This is a small project on which I am working.
+In manual is explained syntax for programming language :)